 A bold project that is ongoing in Moldova.

 Strategy and solution

 Objectives proposed in this project are beyond systemic tendencies of any government to make public procurement more efficient and transparent.
-The ultimate goal was to deeply transform the way services are delivered through externalizing some important state’s prerogatives to private companies, which are willing to invest in this field.
+The ultimate goal was to deeply transform the way services are delivered, demonopolizing it and outsourcing some state’s prerogatives to private companies, which are willing to invest in this field.

-By joint efforts, central administration, having the support of the foreign development partners, BERD and EU, managed in 2017 to promote and to adopt a ground-breaking reform of public procurement and implement a new, innovative business model of providing services.
-The central idea was to create an ecosystem around the industry of public procurement, where the Government (Ministry of Finance) acts as a coordinator and offers services jointly with private companies.
+By joint efforts, central administration, having the support of the foreign development partners, BERD and EU, managed in 2017 to promote and to adopt the reform of public procurement (ground-breaking reform) and to implement a new, innovative business model of providing services.
+The central idea was to create an ecosystem around the industry of public procurement, where the Government (Ministry of Finance) acts like a coordinator and offers services jointly with private companies.
 The goal of this model is to facilitate organic partnerships between public and private sectors in order to create together new values and innovations.

-Esempla company participates in this project, having two roles: as developers of the front-office platform (e-Licitatie) and integrator which, together with the team from the government, manage to implement interoperability of data with third state systems.
+Esempla company participates in this project, having two roles: as developers of front-office platform (eLicitatie) and integrator which, together with the team from the government, manage to implement interoperability of data with third state systems.